Learn

 Sleep Paralysis Explained: Why It Happens and How to Stop It

-Sleep paralysis — being conscious but unable to move, often with vivid hallucinations — is harmless but terrifying.
-Here's the neuroscience, the triggers, and how to break an episode.
+Sleep paralysis — awake but unable to move, often with hallucinations — is harmless but scary.
+The neuroscience, triggers, and how to break it.

 Read →